esikmalazman/tindog-tinder-clone-/README.md

 # WHAT DID I LEARN

-1.Learn how to apply CSS on html files
+1. Learn how to apply CSS on html files
-2.Learn about z-index in advanced CSS
+2. Learn about z-index in advanced CSS
-3.Learn on how to use Bootstrap Frameworks
+3. Learn on how to use Bootstrap Frameworks